ohscar/rmalloc/doc/paper/jeff.rst

 although not guaranteed to catch all bugs gives a good coverage.

 I decided to use googletest since it was easy to setup, use and the results are easy to read.
-It's similar in style to the original SUnit [#]_ that is popular to use.
+It's similar in style to the original Smalltalk testing framework SUnit [#]_ (later popularized by Java's JUnit [#]_).
 During the development of the allocator I wrote tests and code in parallell, similar to test-driven development in order to verify that each change did not introduce a regression.
 Of the approximately 2500 lines of code in the allocator and tests, about half are tests.
-In addition to randomized unit testing there are consistency checks and asserts that can be turned on with at compile-time, to make sure that e.g. (especially) the compact operation is non-destructive.
+In addition to randomized unit testing there are consistency checks and asserts that can be turned on at compile-time, to make sure that e.g. (especially) the compact operation is non-destructive.

 In the unit tests, the basic style of testing was to initialize the allocator with a randomly selected heap size and then run several tens of thousands of allocations/frees and make sure no other data was touched.
 This is done by